kinshi/c3l/README.md

 ![C3L is the Commodore 128 CP/M C Library](images/title.png)

-C3L is an ANSI C based API to access C128 specific features under CP/M.
-This will eventually replace [SG C Tools](https://github.com/sgjava/garage/tree/master/commodore/cpm/sgctools).
-I decided to build a new library from scratch after creating [C128 CP/M VIC Demo](https://github.com/sgjava/garage/tree/master/commodore/cpm/vicdemo).
+C3L is an ANSI C based API to access C128 specific features under CP/M. I decided to build a new library from scratch after creating [C128 CP/M VIC Demo](https://github.com/sgjava/garage/tree/master/commodore/cpm/vicdemo).
 I updated my development process doing all development using Eclipse for editing the source, MyZ80 to build, ctools to move the source to a d71 disk image for